Candidates should be able to use system tools to back up important system data.

 This means that you must have a restore procedure.
 This restore procedure has to specify how to restore anything from a single file to the whole system.
 Every few months, you should test this procedure by doing a restore.

 If something fails during a backup, the medium will not contain anything useful.
-If you made that backup on your only medium you lost your data.
+If this was your only medium, you are screwed.
 So you should have at least two sets of backup media.
 But if you store both sets in the same building, the first disaster that comes along will destroy all your precious backups along with the running system.

 So you should have at least one set stored at a remote site.
 Depending on the nature of your data, you could store weekly or daily sets remotely.

-There are different types of backup media, each with their own benefits and drawbacks.
-The medium of choice however will often be made based on total cost.
+There are diffent types of backup media, each with there own benifits and drawbacks.
+The choice for the medium however will often be made based on total cost.
 The main types are:

 Tape is one of the most used mediums for backup in enterprise environments.
 It is low cost and because tapes store passively they have a low chance for failure and consume little power on standby.
 A disadvantage of tape is that it is a streaming medium which means high access times, especially when a tape robot is used for accessing multiple tapes.
 Bandwidth can be high if data is provides/requisted in a continuous stream.
 Tape is especially suitable for long term backup and archiving.
-If a lot of small files have to be written or restored the tape will need to be stopped and started and may even need to be partially rewound frequently to allow processing by the restoring operating system.
-This may consume excessive time.
-In those cases tape is not the best medium.
+If a lot of small files have to be restored often this medium is not suitable.

 Local disk storage is hardly used for backup, (though it is used for network storage, see below).
 The advantages are high bandwidth, low latency and a reasonable price compared to capacity.
 But it is not suitable for off-site backup (or the disk has to be manually disconnected en transported to a safe location).
-And since disks are always connected and running, chances for failure are high.
+And since disks are always connected and running chances for failure are high.
 Though not suitable for off-site backup it is sometimes used as intermediate (buffer) medium between the backup system and an off-site backup server.
 The advantage is that fast recovery of recent files is possible and the production systems won't be occupied by long backup transfers.
-Another option, suitable for smaller systems, is using cheap USB bus based portable disks.
-These can be spun down and powered off when not in use, while still retaining their data.
-They can contain many terabytes of data and can be taken off-site easily.
-Also, modern disks employ fast USB protocols that reduce backup- and restore-time.

-Optical media like CDROM and DVDR disk are mostly used to backup systems which don't change a lot.
+Optical media like CDR and DVDR disk are mostly used to backup systems which don't change a lot of files.
 Often a complete image of the system is saved to disk for fast recovery.
 Optical disks are low cost and have a high reliability when stored correctly.
 They can easily be transported off-site.
 Disadvantages are that most are write-once and the storage capacity is low.
 Access time and bandwidth are moderate, although mostly they have to be handled manually by the operator.

 Network storage is mostly remote disk storage (NAS or SAN).
 Using data protection techniques like RAID, the unreliability of disks can be reduced.
 Most modern network storage systems use compression and deduplication to increase potential capacity.
 Also most systems can emulate tape drives which makes it easy to migrate from tape.
 The cost of the systems can be high depending on the features, reliability and capacity.
 Also power costs should be considered because a network storage system is always on.
 This type of medium is thus not preferred for long time backup and archives.
 Access time and bandwidth can differ and depend on infrastructure, but are mostly high.